Virginia Attorneys Explain the SSDI Process

 You’ve worked hard for decades.
 Paid your taxes.
 Always did what your boss asked.
 And now, you’re hurt, and you think it’s time for a little bit of your hard work to come back to you.
-The Norfolk social security disability attorneys at Kalfus & Nachman PC agree, and we’re willing to fight to get you the Social Security Disability Insurance you’re entitled to as an injured worker who’s paid into the social security system.
+The Virginia attorneys at Kalfus & Nachman PC agree, and we’re willing to fight to get you the Social Security Disability Insurance you’re entitled to as an injured worker who’s paid into the social security system.

 The SSDI process is complicated, and you shouldn’t try to navigate it on your own.
 Kalfus & Nachman PC can give you the legal representation you need to maximize your chances at the benefits you deserve.
 For a free review of your case, please call (855) 880-8163.

 The first step in getting your SSDI benefits is establishing your eligibility.
 You are eligible for SSDI if you have a qualifying disability, which is a physical or mental impairment that is expected to result in death or that has lasted or is expected to last 12 straight months.
 The Social Security disability attorneys at Kalfus & Nachman PC will help you determine if you’re eligible.

 The SSDI Application

 If you’ve suffered a personal injury that renders you eligible for SSDI benefits, you can then file an application with the Social Security Administration.
 You can file online or at your local Social Security office.

 Whichever route you decide to take, you should allow the experienced attorneys at Kalfus & Nachman PC assist you with this complicated application.
 It will enhance your chances.

 Because the application process is so complicated, many clients are initially denied by the federal government.
 This is common and does not mean your case is closed.
 Many applicants are denied because they do not provide sufficient medical documentation for their injuries or make a mistake on the application.